 Subsea Robotics.

-We believe we are the world's largest provider of ROV services and, generally, this business segment has been the largest contributor to our Energy business operating income.
-Our Subsea Robotics segment revenue reflects the ROV utilization percentages, fleet sizes and average pricing in the respective periods.
-Our ROV tooling provides an additional operational interface between an ROV and equipment located subsea.
+We believe we are the world's largest provider of work-class ROV services and, generally, this business segment has been the largest contributor to our Energy business operating income.
+Our ROV business, within our Subsea Robotics segment, reflects the utilization percentages, fleet sizes and average pricing in the respective periods.
+Our ROV tooling provides an operational interface between an ROV and equipment located subsea.
 Our survey services business provides survey and positioning, and geoscience services.
 The following table presents revenue from ROV services as a percentage of total Subsea Robotics revenue:

-Subsea Robotics operating income for the three- and nine-month periods ended September 30, 2024, increased as compared to the corresponding periods of the prior year on higher revenue, as a result of higher average revenue per day in 2024 resulting from improved ROV pricing.
+Subsea Robotics operating income for the three- and six-month periods ended June 30, 2025, increased on higher revenue as compared to the corresponding periods of the prior year, primarily as a result of higher average revenue per day in 2025.
+The three-month period ended June 30, 2025 experienced a decrease in days utilized, while the six-month period ended June 30, 2025 reflected an increase in days utilized and consistent fleet utilization.

 Trade Secrets - Risk 1